 How to Read the Framework

-The framework is most useful when stress is changing form rather than merely increasing in intensity.
+The sequence is most useful when stress is changing form rather than merely increasing in intensity.
 It helps separate episodes that are still largely local from episodes that are spreading across exposures, reinforcing themselves through liquidation, or beginning to threaten broader market functioning.

 Limits of Escalation Mapping

-The same applies to distinctions inside the sequence.
 Liquidity strain and solvency deterioration may interact, but they should be separated unless the crisis process itself makes their connection central.
 Keeping that distinction clear makes the escalation chain easier to read and reduces category confusion.

-Used correctly, the framework helps readers interpret crisis progression without flattening different mechanisms into one label.
+Used correctly, the sequence helps readers interpret crisis progression without flattening different mechanisms into one label.
 It keeps attention on structure: where stress begins, how it travels, what amplifies it, and under what conditions it becomes a wider systemic problem.

 FAQ